brucefan1983/CUDA-Programming/src/part-2-molecular-dynamics/chapter-16-more-parallelism/readme.md

-# Chapter 14: CUDA version: accelerate the whole code
+# Chapter 16: CUDA version: Increasing parallelism

 ## How to compile and run?
   * type `make` to compile